Skip to content

 • qv_where_lev_le_10

-Count the number of grid points where a condition is met.
-Use the special input field name count.
-The output will be 1.0 where the condition is satisfied and the fill value elsewhere.
+Compute a mask stating where the condition is met.
+Use the special input field name mask.
+The output will be 1 where the condition is satisfied and 0 elsewhere.
 This is particularly useful when combined with horizontal or vertical reductions to count occurrences of specific conditions.

 Examples: